brocaar/chirpstack-docs/content/overview/features.md

 supports channel re-configuration.
 It will automatically disable channels on the node that are not being used by the network.

+## Device re-configuration

+LoRa Server keeps a copy of network related parameters per device.
+When it detects that you have made changes, it will automatically signal these configuration updates to your devices.

 ## Web-interface

-LoRa App Server offers a web-interface to manage your nodes per application, per organization.
-By being able to assigning users to organizations and / or applications, The LoRa Server project is ideal for multi-team or multi-organization setups.
+LoRa App Server provides a web-interface to manage users, organizations, applications, gateways and devices.
+It also provides debugging capabilities like inspecting the LoRaWAN frames sent and received by gateways and devices and inspecting the application payloads.

-## API
+## APIs

 Both LoRa Server (the network-server) and LoRa App Server (the application-server) provide APIs to make them integratable in your own